Noisy77-pixel/urdu-ocr-codesaviours-si26-bilal/README.md

 ---
 ## Week 5 Deployment Summary Notes
-# Urdu OCR — A fine-tuned TrOCR model for extracting text from Urdu images

 ## What problem this solves and why it matters
 Urdu OCR (Optical Character Recognition) is notoriously difficult due to its cursive, right-to-left Nastaliq script where characters change shape based on their position.
 Traditional OCR engines like Tesseract often fail completely on Urdu text.
 This project solves that by fine-tuning a deep learning Vision-Encoder-Decoder model to accurately extract Urdu text from images.
 A real-world use case for this is digitizing historical Urdu documents, automating data extraction from Urdu CNIC cards, and archiving old newspapers so they are electronically searchable.